-Most days I write in Cambridge University Library, but I use other libraries ,too, including the British Library in London, the Wellcome Library, the National History Museum Library and sometimes the Bodleian in Oxford.
-I love writing on trains – anywhere, in fact.
+Sometimes I write in Cambridge University Library, but I use other libraries, too, including the British Library, the Wellcome Library, the National History Museum Library and sometimes the Bodleian in Oxford.
+I love writing on trains — anywhere, in fact.
 I'm a peripatetic writer (or a tramp, if you prefer).

 Inside (Cambridge University Library)

 Outside (in summer)